ExgnosisClasses/JavaWeek1/Labs/Lab 5-1 Packages 1/Lab 5-1 Packages 1.md

 <br/>
 <br/>

-## Part Two: Creating the packages
+## Part 2: Creating the packages

 ### _Step 1 - Create the top level package_

-In keeping with naming conventions, the top level package will be MyCorp's domain name `mycorp.com` reversed
+In keeping with Java naming conventions, the top level package will be MyCorp's domain name `mycorp.com` reversed.

 Right-click on the `src` folder in your project and choose the `new` option and select `package`